Solar-network/docs/docs/core/testing/transactions.md

 ## IPFS Transaction

-This transaction type utilizes a special data field similar to the Memo to store Interplanetary File System data on the blockchain.
+This transaction type utilises a special data field similar to the Memo to store Interplanetary File System data on the blockchain.
 This provides an easy way to timestamp and optionally encrypt and verify files.
 This implementation of the IPFS transaction type won’t allow storing data on the blockchain - for that, special IPFS nodes are needed.

 - Before sending a transaction, note the balances of the sender and recipient via the explorer or API.
 - Using the Desktop Wallet, store an IPFS hash on the blockchain with an IPFS Transaction.